 An intervention is generally a meeting with the family and the patient to help the patient see past their defences and recognise their self destructing path has real alternatives.

 Families are generally too emotionally invested in their loved one to have a rational, progressive or constructive conversation about an issue that has ingrained itself and a “soother” in the addict / alcoholics life.

 In 90% of cases interventions are less confrontational more effective and ultimately more successful if they are led by an addiction specialist or councillor that does not have this same emotional attachments to the patient and can mindfully advise and escalate and de-escalate the conversation to meet it’s objectives.

 We used the term “relationship” with a substance earlier on, and if you want understand this in the context of addict or alcoholic psychology.
 These patients over time have develop deeply seated emotional attachments to their substances of choice.
 So an intervention is actually about breaking up this “emotional attachment” (albeit with a substance).

-As pseudo science mumbo jumbo as it sounds these psychological “relationships” to substances are frequently fueled disjointed events and imprinted traumas often established in early childhood, adolescence or from unresolved traumatic events.
+As pseudo science mumbo jumbo as it sounds these psychological “relationships” to substances are frequently fuelled disjointed events and imprinted traumas sometimes established in early childhood, adolescence or from unresolved traumatic events.

 So when getting an addict or alcoholic into a rehab, understand that there are greater forces beyond the immediate substance abuse conversation in play.
 Their reactions and resistance is not directed at you or the substance abuse issue but at a range of unresolved emotional pains, and losses and of course the actual distress of having to deal with confronting the issues that drove them to their addiction in the first place.